wezm/read-rust/content/rust2018/index.md

 Adding new posts is a manual process.
 I generally update the feeds once or twice a day.
-If the post is tweeted with the [#Rust2018] hash tag it will be picked automatically when I update the feed.
-If the post is submitted [/r/rust][rust-reddit] I should also notice it and include it.
+If the post is tweeted with the [#Rust2018] hash tag it will be picked up automatically when I update the feed.
+If the post is submitted to [/r/rust][rust-reddit] on Reddit I should also notice it and include it.

-For all other posts [create an issue in GitHub][add-post].
+For all other posts [create an issue on GitHub][add-post].

 ### How do I subscribe?

-You subscribe to one of the feeds in a feed reader.
+Subscribe to one of the feeds in a feed reader.
 Some options are shown below.
-Personally I use and recommend [Feedbin] + [Reeder]:
+I&nbsp;use and recommend [Feedbin] + [Reeder]:

 * [Feedbin] (Web, Third party clients)
 * [Feedly](https://feedly.com/) (Web, Third party clients)